 As times have changed, folk music has changed to reflect the times.
 Many of the old labor and protest songs are still sung today, albeit with new verses that were added to reflect the context in which the songs were resurrected.

 Outside of musicology, "folk music" is more frequently used to describe a style of music that has evolved rapidly over the last century.
 You'll hear critics and fans alike referring to an artist as "folky," and generally that doesn't mean they’re borrowing a melody from a traditional source.
 Instead, that term is given to songs that are played using instruments not typically seen in a rock or pop band.
+Whether or not the song they've written on their acoustic instrument will survive across generations until it's so commonplace, it's found its way into the "folk vernacular", doesn't seem to matter with many modern critics and fans.
+Whether or not this dilutes the tradition of folk music is a frequent debate among critics, musicologists and fans alike.

 Since folk music is most adequately defined by the people who make it, it's important not to ignore that qualifiers like "folksinger" or "folky" have come to mean something different than they did 50 years ago.
 Folk artists today are experimentalists who dabble in different genres, integrating various musical influences into their narrative songs.